Must Eat Mexican Treats in St. Pete

 Chile Verde Facebook

-Chile Verde has been going strong for a little over three years now.
+Chile Verde has been going strong for a little over five years now.
 The Tacos Mexicanos are done traditional Mexican-style with just meat, chopped onions, and cilantro.
 That’s it.
 The meat is well-seasoned and the tacos are delicious.
 The meat choices are steak, barbacoa (bbq beef), chicken, pork, tongue, tripe, and lamb.

 You can see that it’s not fancy, served on a styrofoam plate, but it is tasty.
 They also have Tacos Americanos where you get the tomatoes, lettuce and cheese.